-Voice of Ablekuma West rapidly gaining grounds ahead of 2020 general election
+Voice of Ablekuma West rapidly gaining grounds ahead of 2020 General Election

 Since its formation earlier this year, the Voice of Ablekuma West has been embarking on awareness creation as it continues to mobilize more youth from the various communities in the constituency who will embark on a rigorous campaign aimed at changing the mindset of the voters.

-Investigations carried out by our outlet indicate that the group wants to place itself in a strategic position that will make prospective members of Parliament and Municipal Chief executives consult them in the policy decisions regarding the constituency.
+Investigations carried out by our outlet indicate that, the group want to place itself in a strategic position that will make prospective members of Parliament and Municipal Chief executives consult them in the policy decisions regarding the constituency.

 It also seeks to become the voice of the voiceless within the constituency as well as research and propose youth-friendly policies that will ultimately inure to the overall interest of the increasing population of youth in the area.